Chart Color Schemes

 Employment performance in Pemulwuy - Greystanes (North) exceeds national averages across key labour market indicators

-Employment growth over the past year was estimated at 2.6%.
-As of June 2025, 6,406 residents were employed and the workforce participation rate was similar to Greater Sydney's 60.0%.
-Key industries for employment among residents are health care & social assistance, education & training, and retail trade.
-The area specializes in manufacturing with an employment share of 1.3 times the regional level, while professional & technical services employ only 7.7% of local workers compared to Greater Sydney's 11.5%.
+In this period, 6,406 residents are in work while the unemployment rate is 1.1% below Greater Sydney's rate of 4.2%.
+Workforce participation is similar to Greater Sydney's 60.0%.
+Key industries of employment among residents are health care & social assistance, education & training, and retail trade.
+The area specializes in manufacturing, with an employment share of 1.3 times the regional level.

 Frequently Asked Questions - Employment